SwissHDS/architecture-aspects/README.md

 # technical-aspects
-Discussions on technical aspects, specifications and issues
+Discussions on technical an architecture aspects, specifications and issues.